Schema Markup Example

 Website Design Cost Breakdown by Business Size

-DIY Website Builder: $100–$1,600 to Start, $500–$5,000/Year
+DIY Website Builder: $100 to $1,600 to Start, $500 to $5,000 a Year

-Pros: Affordable, quick to launch, no technical knowledge needed
+Pros: affordable, quick to launch, no technical knowledge needed.

-Timeline: 4–6 weeks from start to launch
+Timeline: 4 to 6 weeks from start to launch.

-Mid-Sized Business Website: $8,000–$20,000
+Mid-Sized Business Website: $8,000 to $20,000

-Enterprise Website: $20,000–$100,000+
+Enterprise Website: $20,000 to $100,000+

 The Hidden Costs Most Business Owners Overlook

-Professional Copywriting: $500–$5,000
+Professional Copywriting: $500 to $5,000

-Visual Assets (Photography & Images): $100–$2,000
+Visual Assets (Photography and Images): $100 to $2,000

-Ongoing SEO Investment: $1,000–$5,000/Month
+Ongoing SEO Investment: $1,000 to $5,000 a Month

-Building a website is only 50% of the job.
-If you want people to find you on Google, SEO is essential.
-This includes keyword research, content optimization, technical SEO, link building, and monthly reporting.
+Building a website is only half the job.
+If you want people to find you on Google, SEO is essential: keyword research, content optimization, technical SEO, link building, and monthly reporting.
+Most businesses don't rank overnight.
+Expect 3 to 6 months before you see real results, which means your first-year SEO investment could reach $12,000 to $30,000.

 What Actually Determines Website Design Cost?